ajv-validator/ajv/README.md

   - `true` - if transpile option is not available Ajv will choose the first supported/installed async/transpile modes in this order: "co*" (native generator with co.wrap), "es7"/"nodent", "es7"/"regenerator" during the creation of the Ajv instance.
 If none of the options is available the exception will be thrown.
   - `undefined`- Ajv will choose the first available async mode in the same way as with `true` option but when the first asynchronous schema is compiled.
 - _transpile_: determines whether Ajv transpiles compiled asynchronous validation function.
 Option values:
   - `"nodent"` - transpile with [nodent](https://github.com/MatAtBread/nodent).
-If nodent is not installed, the exception will be thrown. nodent can oonly transpile es7 async functions.
+If nodent is not installed, the exception will be thrown. nodent can only transpile es7 async functions; it will enforce this mode.
   - `"regenerator"` - transpile with [regenerator](https://github.com/facebook/regenerator).
 If regenerator is not installed, the exception will be thrown.
   - a function - this function should accept the code of validation function as a string and return transpiled code.
 This option allows you to use any other transpiler you prefer.